Jordy Nelson: 2010 season: Super Bowl season

 Nelson's role with the Packers expanded in the 2010 season.
-Over the first ten games of the season, Nelson totaled 29 receptions for 301 receiving yards to go along with some kick return duties.
-On November 28, in Week 12, Nelson had five receptions for 61 yards and his first receiving touchdown of the season in the 20–17 loss to the Atlanta Falcons.
+On November 28, in Week 12, Nelson had his first receiving touchdown of the season in the 20–17 loss to the Atlanta Falcons.
 Nelson's touchdown was a game-tying ten-yard reception with only 56 seconds remaining.
 On December 26, in Week 16, he had four receptions for 124 yards and a touchdown, which was an 80-yard reception, in the 45–17 victory over the New York Giants.

 In the 2010 season, Nelson set career highs with 582 receiving yards and 45 catches, while catching two touchdown passes for the third straight year.
 Following the injury to Aaron Rodgers against the Detroit Lions on December 12, 2010, it was revealed that Nelson was third on the Packers' quarterback depth chart.

 Nelson and the Packers made the playoffs as the sixth seed after a 10–6 regular season.
 Nelson had a quiet day with only one target against the Philadelphia Eagles in the 21–16 narrow victory in the Wild Card Round.
 He picked it up in the Divisional Round against the Atlanta Falcons with eight receptions for 79 yards and a touchdown in the 48–21 victory.
 In the NFC Championship, against their longtime rival Chicago Bears, he had four receptions for 61 yards in the resounding 21–14 victory over the NFC North champions.
 With the victory, he advanced to his first appearance in the Super Bowl.

 Two weeks later, Nelson caught a 29-yard touchdown pass on third-and-1 with Steeler William Gay covering for the first score of Super Bowl XLV.
 "This was Jordy last week: 'I think we need to convert on third downs to win the game.' ...
 Rodgers threw a terrific pass, capping an 80-yard touchdown drive," a live-blog reported.
 He recovered from a drop early in the fourth quarter to catch a 38-yard pass on the next play, taking the Packers to the Steelers' two-yard line.
 Nelson was the top receiver of the game with nine receptions for 140 yards, which were both career highs.
 In addition, he gained 19 more yards on a kick return in the third quarter of the 31–25 victory.
 Nelson, with 140 receiving yards, broke Max McGee's long-standing franchise record of 138 in Super Bowl I for receiving yards in a single Super Bowl.